oerpub/atc/README.md

 The github bookeditor depends on several [several components]( https://github.com/oerpub/documentation/blob/gh-pages/README.md).
 These components can be found in the `bower_components` directory.
-Some of these are themselves checkouts from github, but unfortunately that are not real clones, so direct development on these are not possible.
+Some of these are themselves checkouts from github, but unfortunately these are not real clones, so direct development on these are not possible.

 To develop these products, you need to remove the existing checkout, and